engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 See the PostgreSQL documentation for full details on dumping and restoring a database.
 **Note:** The following commands assume you are logged into the db_master instance.

 1. Dump the database.
-For example:

       `pg_dump -Fc dbname > dumpfile`

     **Note:** -Fc is needed to use PostgreSQL's custom dump format and compression (use the -o option only if your application explicitly references OID values).

 2. Move the output file to the new server.
-For example:

       `scp dumpfile newserver:/path/to/file/dumpfile`